 Companies that apply Six Sigma want to reduce destructive variations in the quality of their products.
-And not just that, but they also want to do it for extended periods of time and in a sustainable manner.
+And not just that, but they also want to do it sustainably for extended periods.

 For that to happen, they rely on a systematic approach to addressing quality problems known as DMAIC, or Define, Measure, Analyze, Improve, and Control.

-Besides inputs and outputs, they need to measure all kinds of metrics from inside the production processes.
+Besides inputs and outputs, they need to measure all metrics inside the production processes.

-If the number of defects is high, or efficiency is low, the leadership (or a group of Green and Black belts) would come up with a plan for improving these processes.
+If the number of defects is high or efficiency is low, the leadership (or a group of Green and Black belts) would devise a plan for improving these processes.

-The plan would then be applied and new data is now ready for collection and analysis.
+The plan would then be applied, and new data would be ready for collection and analysis.
 The cycle goes on indefinitely.

 3.4 Process Improvement with DMAIC

-- Define the system’s processes, the customer and their requirements, and what you would like to achieve in terms of long-term goals.
+- Define the system’s processes, the customer and their requirements, and what you would like to achieve long-term goals.